Piero9992023/Official-React-Portfolio/README.md

 ## Description

 My motivation behind creating this React portfolio was to showcase my newly learned React skills to any potiential employers.
 I built this project so that employers could have somewhere to go to learn about me, see my resume, and take a look at some of the projects that I have done.
 The specific problem that my React portfolio solves is that it can be factor to recruters to see I would be a right fit for their comapny.
 I have learnt many new things throughout the creation of my React portfolio, one of those things being that React is much easier to do compareed to vanilla Javascript.
+One important thing to also note is that this whole portfolio is reponsive and can used on smaller devices such as phones, tablets, and laptops.

 ## Installation
 The first step was to create a project with vite.
 Once the vite project was created we needed to connect it to a git remote by creating a git repository and connecting it to the vite project so that I could do my git commands without a problem between the vite project and the Github repository.
 The thrid step was to npm install all the packages needed for my React portfolio.
 The npm packages that I have used were react, reeact-dom, reacter-router-dom, reeact-scroll, and tailwindcss for my styling.
 Before deploying to Netlify I needed to add the environment variables file called _redirects in the public folder since Netlify defaults to using the public folder I needed to redirect it to start in the index.html file with a status of 200.